Exomanz/UITweaks/README.md

 - Multiplayer player position panel colors for each position, and an option to hide the first place animation.

 ## Roadpath
+- Fix a rare bug that occurs when playing a song with insta-fail (energy bar not being colored).
 - Color the progress bar text.
 - While this mod is already compatible with Counters+, add support C+'s own counters.
 - Add a tab to the gameplay setup panel for easier configuration.